 The important thing in petitioning for a same-sex spouse will be to make sure that the marriage is legal in the state and country where it takes place.
 If you marry in the United States, you'll need to make sure to follow any state laws (such as prohibiting marriage between close relatives or where one party is underage).
-However, same-sex marriage is legal across the U.S., owing to a decision called Obergefell v.
+However, same-sex marriage is legal across the U.S., owing to a Supreme Court decision called Obergefell v.
 Hodges.

 Be sure to obtain a certified copy of your marriage certificate before moving forward with the immigration process.